rafiul86/Blockchain-Capstone-NFT/README.md

 ## Blockchain Capstone

-The capstone a decentralized housing product.
+The capstone is a decentralized housing product.